 Are you a martial art event organiser or some other form of public event?
 If so then why not show your support for this FREE information - victim support service - by just giving us a mention and a link to this free information site.

 It costs nothing to let people know about this vital support service and you would be doing your part in helping those who are not as lucky as we are.
+Thank you.

 Trauma is not just something a person will go through as a result of being violently attacked, it could also be due to any form of horrific event.
 Many people each year will go through traumatic events around the world including someone dying within the family, an accident or as a result of war.